hguerrero/debezium-examples/debezium-openshift-registry-avro/README.md

    > This is because we are using Avro for the serialization.
 The kcat utility is expecting Strings and hence, can not convert correctly.
 We will fix this in the following step.

-4. Now that we can see the records, we can then connect with the service registry so kcat can query the used schema and deserialize correctly the missing information:
+4. Now that we can see the records, we can then ask kcat to connect with the OpenShift Service Registry so it can query the used schema and deserialize correctly the Avro records:

    ```sh
    kcat -b $BOOTSTRAP_SERVER \